-All our offerings are hosted on the Growing Humankindness Mighty Network, a safe, private, ad free space.
-Once you buy a course, you have unlimited access to the course materials on the Mighty Network.
+Our offerings are hosted on the Growing Humankindness Mighty Network, a safe, private, ad free space where you have unlimited online access.

 Align: Heal the Battle with Your Inner Rebel

-In this course, you’ll learn how to soften this inner conflict, understand the needs underneath the inner rebel, and playfully work with this part of you rather than against it.
-This will help you follow through on the changes you want to make and express a greater sense of power in your life.
+In this course, you’ll learn how to soften the inner conflict between the part of you that wants to change and the part of you that pushes back.
+Defusing this conflict will help you follow through on the changes you want to make, set healthy limits, and express a greater sense of power and agency in your life.

 Emerge – Create a New Habit

-If you overuse sugar or food for stress relief, to care for your emotions, or to self regulate, this course will help you soften self criticism, set nourishing limits, and change your eating habits with a gentle, compassion based approach.
+If you overuse sugar for stress relief, to care for your emotions, or to self regulate, this course will help you change your eating habits with gentleness and insight.
 You’ll receive daily emotional support and learn how to apply self compassion to the process of habit change, so you can create more nourishing self talk and build resilience, that internal sense of, “I trust myself to move through this.”

 This course is our most popular and has been taken by thousands from around the world since 2012. *Note – this course used to be called The 30 Day Lift.
 It was renamed and revised in 2019 as Emerge: Create a New Habit.